What’s the difference in therapy and counseling?

 For video, you’ll need a computer or smartphone with video capability and a good internet connection.
 For phone, you’ll just need a phone and reliable signal.

 Can I use my HSA or FSA to pay for this?

-I accept both, but check with your employer or insurance provider to be certain counseling is covered under your plan.
+I accept both, but check with your employer or insurance provider to be certain mental health counseling is covered under your plan.

 How do I get started?